860–880 Lake Shore Drive: Upper stories

 The centers of each mullion are spaced 5+1/4 ft apart, corresponding to one-fourth the width of the bays inside.
 Protruding I-beams are welded to the mullions.
 Each of the I-beams is about 8 in thick, and the tops and bottoms of the I-beams are cut off, allowing the beams' cross sections to be seen.
 Architectural writers criticized the I-beams when the buildings were constructed, since the material was being used for purely decorative purposes, and since the use of decorative design details ostensibly contravened Mies's longstanding tendency not to use materials unless absolutely necessary.
 Mies told one reporter that there was both a "real reason" and a "good reason" for the I-beams' existence.
 While the "good reason" was to stiffen steel plates in the superstructure, the "real reason" was that the I-beams were intended to represent the steel superstructure, which was exposed only at the ground level.
 The I-beams also broke up the otherwise-flat facades, and, as sunlight hit the I-beams throughout the day, they cast shadows in specific patterns.
 All exterior steel was coated in black enamel paint, without any other surface finish.

 The designs of 860–880 Lake Shore Drive's superstructures and facades are closely correlated, in contrast to Mies's later designs where the facade had little, if anything, to do with the superstructure.
 Each bay is divided by concrete-encased columns at the buildings' perimeters.
 The concrete columns cannot be seen from the outside, as they are hidden behind steel plates, which have I-beams welded to them, matching the designs of the mullions between the windows.
 In both buildings, the columns at each corner are covered with steel plates on two sides.
 Although the mullions are equidistant, the columns protrude about 9 in into each bay, so the two outer windows in each bay (immediately next to the columns) are narrower than the two inner windows.
-Adjacent mullions and spandrels formed rectangles that were similar in proportion to the footprints of each building.
-860–880 Lake Shore Drive was Mies's only design where the curtain wall was flush with the exterior columns; in all of his other designs, the curtain wall was either hung outside or was recessed into the superstructure.
-The facades lacked other traditional design details such as cornices, and there are also no balconies.
+Adjacent mullions and spandrels for rectangles that were similar in proportion to the footprints of each building.
+860–880 Lake Shore Drive is Mies's only design where the curtain wall is flush with the exterior columns; in all of his other designs, the curtain wall is either hung outside or was recessed into the superstructure.
+The facades lack other traditional design details such as cornices, and there are also no balconies.